Inmate reported missing from Community Corrections Center-Lincoln

-Dawnisha Leroy, 26, left the facility Thursday morning to seek employment through a job service in downtown Lincoln, according to a news release from the Nebraska Department of Correctional Services.
-The electronic monitoring device she had been wearing was later found in an alley behind the job center.
+John Mays, 44, is wanted after he removed his electronic monitoring device near his workplace, the Nebraska Department of Corrections said in a news release.

-Leroy began her sentence in November of 2019 and her tentative release date was Nov.
-11, 2022.
-She was sentenced to six to eight years on two counts of robbery out of Douglas County.
+Mays began serving his three-year Douglas County sentence for violating a protection order on Dec.
+2. His tentative release date was set for later this year.

-The Community Corrections-Center Lincoln is one of two community custody prisons, which are the least restrictive.
+Community Corrections Center-Lincoln is one of two community custody prisons, which are the least restrictive.
 Inmates are permitted to work, attend school and religious services with prior approval and without direct supervision.

 Latest missing persons cases in Nebraska